nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 10. Software should not exceed **100MB**.
 11. Documents should not exceed **15MB** per file.
 12. Developer Guide and User Guide should be *PDF-friendly*(no expandable panels, embedded videos, animated GIFs etc.).
+13. Does not require a server component as the software will not perform automated tasks.
+14. Should only allow use by **authorized** personnel.

 *{More to be added}*